.webp)

 Message must match relationship.
 That’s the rule.

-Modern outreach strategies don’t rely on guesswork.
-Many teams now use Clay for lead generation (our favorite!), tapping into intent signals to find moments when your offer is likely to land.
+But modern outreach strategies don’t rely on guesswork.
+Many teams now use Clay for lead generation (our favorite!), tapping into intent signals, behavioral and firmographic data that tells us when a prospect is actually in-market for what we’re selling.

 The type of nurturing depends on where they are in the funnel: